Ahaupt3-zz/npm-resume/Readme.md

-# SilentLad
+# Alex Haupt

-This is my resume..Please don't read it.
+This is my resume...

 ## Installation

-- Run `npm i --global silentlad`.
+- Run `npm i --global alex-haupt-resume`.
-- Then in terminal run `silentlad`.
+- Then in terminal run `alex-haupt-resume`.
-- Baby Shark todo dodo dodo.